ggreen/rabbitmq-dotNet-showCase/README.md

 - Use Publisher confirms for consistency
 - Add a handler for BasicReturn when messages not routed to a queue
+- Set the mandatory message property to true to prevent Unroutable messages.

 ### Client Consumer Side